Women in God's Service

 WHERE: This seminar will take place in the Heritage Center, Harding University

 HOW: To receive credit for this seminar, the student must enroll for the course before attending the seminar.
 This means that the student must include the seminar on her schedule at the time of enrollment or officially add the course to her schedule prior to attending the seminar.
-This one-hour seminar will cost the same amount as Harding University’s usual tuition.
-All Meals are included.
+Tuition for this one-hour seminar will cost the same amount as Harding University’s usual tuition.
+The course fee includes all meals and materials.

 1. Enroll before attending the seminar with the registrar